GRIT of the day, from left: Karen Haigh, Helen Van der Voort, Beth Hammond, Barbara Delorio, Lynn Nolan, Lisa Roberge, and the author, Jana Seitz

 Women talk more than men do.
 Walk, talk, and stalk.
 By the end of the day, I pretty much knew the basics of who, what, why, where, and when of all the players.
 The eight of us were from all walks of life — corporate America, small business owners, the arts, finance — with the common denominator being a love of shooting.
 We were moms and grandmothers.
 Some had started by shooting with their husbands, some grew up with it, and some started on their own.

 I grew up with it, but shooting is a different ball game… more sophisticated and not as big a gamble.
 Each has different rules of engagement and protocol.
 Hunting is rooted in putting food on the table, whereas shooting is more about sociability.
 On a hunt, it’s just you and whatever Mother Nature throws your way.
 On a shoot, the birds are released and hide until you find them, like an Easter egg hunt.
 A shoot can be intimidating at first for a redneck duck hunter like me.
+Award-winning and considered the best red dot sight available today.
 I had an idea of what to expect as I had been on a grouse shoot when we lived in Scotland.
 Totally different, but each magnificent.
 On the Scotland shoot, “beaters” walked over hills and through fields of thistle to flush the prey our way as we waited and watched from a blind (called a butt).
 Bagpipes whined in the background (okay, I probably imagined that part).
 But in an upland shoot, it’s the shooters who walk through the fields.
 “Safety First” is always the mantra.

 On an upland shoot, also called a walk up, a guide leads a small group of shooters and a dog on a long walk in search of birds, usually chukar and pheasant.
 When the dog finds one, it stops dead in its tracks staring at the hidden prey (pointing), then the guide prepares to flush the bird out while the shooters get in position.
 Our guide led our group of four with his dog Meg.
 We walked with guns loaded but broken open for safety, and took turns shooting in pairs.
 We walked in fields of post-harvest corn and sorghum, full of stalks and briars and shallow puddles of ice and mud.
 There wasn’t a moment in which I felt danger – only excitement.
 The thrill of the first bird taking flight, the adrenaline rush of the first shot.
 All in all, we bagged about fifteen birds, as did the other group of four ladies with their guide and dog.
 The guides dressed them out and bagged the filets for us to take home.
 And of course, the ladies shared fabulous recipes, as women do.